Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/presentationinfo/iswriteprotected/_index.md

 ---
 title: isWriteProtected
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/presentationinfo/iswriteprotected/
+url: /php-java/aspose.slides/presentationinfo/iswriteprotected/
 ---

-## isWriteProtected()  function
+## isWriteProtected()  method

  Gets a value that indicates whether a binded presentation is write protected.

  If the presentation is protected by a password to open, the property value equals NotDefined.

-### Result
+### Returns
 byte